microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/real-time-translation/README.md

 3. Select **Roles** and create a new role with the name `RTT privilege`.
 4. Select custom entities and select all privileges for **Custom item value**.
 5. Save and close.
+6. Assign the `RTT privilege` role to all agents and supervisors.
-6. Now go to the Omnichannel administration app and enable Real Time Translation.
+7. Now go to the Omnichannel administration app and enable Real Time Translation.

 ## What does this sample do?